morganthomas/winning-arguments/winning-arguments.md

 The first-order logic statements we have seen, when read aloud, are in essence English sentences (although their use of variable names is not ordinary English).
 Clearly many English statements are already in essence statements of first-order logic, in the sense that a translation is obvious and closely resembles the original statement.
 In other cases, varying degrees of rephrasing are required to express an English statement in first-order logic.

+In order to investigate further, we shall abandon contrived examples, look at some statements from books that are in my house, and try to translate them into first-order logic.

 ## Truth